 The period when the Montreal Stormer Book Club was active coincided with the heyday of the alt-right in the United States, and, in fact, regular participants in the Book Club took on the name Alt Right Montreal.
 As we have detailed in our recent document on the subject, the alt-right is a “big tent” movement that came into being in the United States around 2010, expanding dramatically between gamergate in 2015 and the Trump presidential campaign in 2016.
 Obscured somewhat by its association with an amorphous and ill-defined “alt-light”—ranging from the Proud Boys to provocateurs like Milo Yiannopoulos and Mike Cernovich—the alt-right is a white nationalist and anti-feminist reactionary movement that combines sections of the historic white supremacist movement (lobbyists, think tanks, pseudoacademic and pseudoscientific organizations, and websites and publishing houses) with large numbers of young men who have been recently politicized in some of the more misanthropic corners of the internet.
 While not everyone on the alt-right is a fascist, the movement has a strong fascist and neo-Nazi component, and the Montreal Storm group constituted around Sohier Chaput was a small but clear example of this.
-(For more on the alt-right context, see our recent text on the subject.)

 The Book Club came to be known as Arm and Hammer Bros or simply the Hammerbros, just as Zeiger’s personal podcast was called the Hammercast, a reference both to Alt Right Montreal and a typically alt-rightish riff off of Arm & Hammer baking soda, who’s commercial branding contains references to purity and whitening.